Career Fair Prep

 Research Employers Before You Go

-Many students are not prepared to speak with employers at career fairs, but you can impress employers and find opportunities by doing research about them beforehand.
-In advance of the fair, find the list of companies/organizations who will be attending.
-If necessary, at the fair, discretely look up the company on your phone before you introduce yourself so you can sound interested and informed.
+Be prepared to speak with employers at career fairs!
+You can impress employers and find opportunities by doing research about them beforehand.
+In advance of the fair, find the list of companies/organizations who will be attending (this information may be on Handshake).
+If necessary, at the fair, discreetly look up the company on your phone before you introduce yourself so you can sound interested and informed.
 These conversations are a great way to learn more, make connections, and find opportunities!

 Prepare for Employer/Recruiter Conversations

-Develop a 15-second pitch (a brief, professional introduction) and know it well.
+Develop a 15-second pitch (a brief introduction) and know it well.
 It should highlight your key skills, abilities, and interests, as well as some benefits you can provide employers in your area of interest.
-Offer a firm handshake, introduce yourself, and remember to smile!
+Introduce yourself and try to make a connection with the employer.
 Welcome the recruiter to UMass Amherst.
 Show enthusiasm and have your resume ready.
 Be prepared to talk about your career interests, your academic and extracurricular experiences, and how they connect to the employer’s needs.

 Bring Copies of Your Resume